rubocop/ruby-style-guide/ruby.md

       data.result
     end

     def some_method
       result
     end
     ```

 * Align the parameters of a method call if they span more than one line.
+Prefer
+  creating new lines and indenting once.

     ```Ruby
     # starting point (line is too long)
     def send_mail(source)
       Mailer.deliver(to: 'bob@example.com', from: 'us@example.com', subject: 'Important message', body: source.text)
     end

     # bad (normal indent)
     def send_mail(source)